Cellular Energy

 night.
 During the day, carbon dioxide is released from organic

 compounds in the plants.
-The carbon dioxide en
+The carbon dioxide enters the Calvin

 cycle